USS Bear: World War II

 Bear had the distinction of being the oldest U.S. Navy ship to be deployed outside the continental United States during World War II.
 She was one of the last ships equipped with sails to serve in a theater of war.
-She was also one of a very few U.S. Navy ships to have served during the Spanish–American War as well as both world wars.
-(The sailing relics and were both in active commissioned service during World War II but neither left port during the war.)
+The sailing relics and were both in active commissioned service during World War II, but neither left port during the war.

 Postwar

 Bear was purchased from the U.S. government in 1948 by Frank M. Shaw of Halifax, Nova Scotia for $5,199.
 Shaw intended to use the ship for sealing.
 Renamed Arctic Bear, her refit for sealing proved costly and with the decline of the large-scale Newfoundland seal hunt, she was laid up in Halifax Harbour subject to on and off again refits, and lay derelict for periods of times as she remained at various moorings around Halifax and Dartmouth.

 By the early 1960s Bear was considered for restoration as a museum ship by the City of Dartmouth as well as her old home at Oakland and by the San Francisco marine museum.
 However the purchase price from Shaw Steamships and the extensive restoration costs scuttled museum plans.

 In 1962 she was purchased by Alfred Johnston of Philadelphia for a floating seafood restaurant.
 Repairs were made to the ship at Industrial Shipping Limited in Mahone Bay, Nova Scotia for her new role including the carving of a new bear figurehead.